geirda/Arch/suckless/st/README.md

 Please note that Hack Nerd Font must be installed manually.
 This is optional though, as st will use Hack Font as the fallback.
 To install Hack Nerd Font:

 	$ yay -S nerd-fonts-hack

-The following patches have been added:

-* alphaFocusHighlight
-* scrollback
-* scrollback-mouse
-* scrollback-mouse-altscreen

 ## Installation (choose one of the methods):